lucas98sf/graphql-decorators-example/README.md

 # graphql-decorators-testing

-## testing on merging mongoose schemas with graphql schemas and class-validators, using type-graphql and typegoose
+### example on merging mongoose schemas with graphql schemas and class-validators, using type-graphql and typegoose